inherd/forming/docs/version/aug.md

 ## Design by Contract

-Since in the concept and between multiple concepts, their should be relationships, we need to describe those relationship and use them inside the code.
+Since in the concept and between multiple concepts, their should be relationships, we need to describe this relationship and use them inside the code.
 We can introduce `contract` keyword.

 ```
 ---